kiskariba/kiskariba.github.io/README.md

 # kiskariba.github.io
-This is my documentation of my journey learning Godot.
+This is my documentation of my journey learning Computer Science and many other projects.